2 paths to University in Germany

 Students with these qualifications have direct acess to German university once they reach a C1 German language level

 All other students must bring their secondary school education up to this level by either:

 - learning German to a B2 level and then doing a foundation year (Studienkolleg) in Germany (duration of 40 weeks) - here the German lanuage is also taught to a C1 level as part of the course

 - or studying at a university in your home country for 1-2 years and then learning German to a C1 level

-Students who already have a Bachelors at need to pass the C1 German to gain entry to Masters level programs.
+Students who already have a Bachelors from a recognised University with a certain GPA need to pass the C1 German to gain entry to Masters level programs.

 This is a guaranteed place at University.
-The condition is that you either pass the C1 German exam of the Foundation year / Studienkolleg program.
+The condition is that you either pass the C1 German exam or the Foundation year / Studienkolleg program.